Definitions: Green Features

 less in the long haul because of lowered maintenance and replacement costs.

-Low Flow Plumbing Fixtures
+Low Flow Plumb Fixtures

 Low-flow fixtures and aerators use high pressure and aeration to produce a comfortable, pleasing flow without using nearly as much water.
 Because of this strategy, low-flow fixtures are a win-win situation.

-Low VOC Paints & Carpet
+Low VOC Paints

 Volatile Organic Compounds (VOCs) are emitted as gases from certain solids or liquids.
 VOCs include a variety of chemicals, some of which may have short- and long-term adverse health effects.
 Concentrations of many VOCs are consistently higher indoors (up to ten times higher) than outdoors.
 Low VOC paints and carpet therefore, have less or none of these compounds.

-TVA & NES Insulation Package
+NES Insulation Pkg.

 Because of consistently changing standards, you should contact each respective agency for further information.